 6. Graffiti at Werregarenstraat & Tweebruggenstraat.
 These are little alley ways in Ghent that are entirely covered in graffiti.

 7. Ghent is easy to get around and very straightforward.
 Their public transportation is the tram, although most people have their own bikes to get around the city.
-However, in my opinion the best way to go about Ghent is through walking.
+In my opinion the best way to go about Ghent is by on foot.
 The city is pretty much very straightforward that it’s hard for you to get lost.
-Also, who doesn’t enjoy walking and marveling the scenery around you at the same time?

 8. “Veggiedag” or Vegetarian Thursday.
 This is perhaps the most unique insight I have found out during my visit.
 Ghent has its official veggie day!
 Every Thursday schools, public service offices, and some restaurants serve vegetarian meals to children and adults of all ages.
 It’s the organic heaven for vegetarian travelers.

 9. Interesting Authentic Shops & Restaurants.
 One of my favs are their antique shops which is quite a treat if you love vintage trinkets like moi!